jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 ---
 I enjoy trading stocks for long-term investing because it requires knowledge, analytical skills, and a long-term perspective.
 Over time, I have developed technical skills in analyzing stock charts to identify patterns, resistance and support levels, and to gauge whether the stock is becoming bearish or bullish.
 I also enjoy reading news and listening to tech podcasts to better understand the world around me and upcoming trends.

-## A stock app
+## A Stock AI Agent
 That said, I don't always have time to watch live stock charts.
-That makes me want to create a stock app where AI agents analyze the charts and relate them to market sentiment to give trading suggestions.
+That makes me want to create a stock app where AI agents analyze the charts and relate them to market sentiment to give trading insights.

 Additionally, in many ways, trading stocks is more of a psychological game than a numbers game.
 Therefore, using AI agents to recommend stock actions can be helpful during major pullbacks when everyone is scared or at market peaks when everyone is greedy.
 AI has a much calmer mind than we humans. :)